MagnusEschment/MiRI/README.md

 In general it is also important to notice that MiRI is only used for patients in the ER which do not suffer very severe conditions.
 Patients arriving with the ambulance or patients arriving on their own with very big pain are treated directly and do not have to do this pre-check in process.

 Following questions are used for the calculation of waiting time: <br/>
-When did the symptoms occur? -> The shorter the time frame, the faster the treatment (ranging from one hour to three or more hours)
+* When did the symptoms occur? -> The shorter the time frame, the faster the treatment (ranging from one hour to three or more hours)
-Do you fill this out by yourself? -> if: “No, because I am medically not able to” then treatment time is reduced by 30 min to one hour
+* Do you fill this out by yourself? -> if: “No, because I am medically not able to” then treatment time is reduced by 30 min to one hour
-What kind of pain do you have? -> if: “Bigger flesh wound” or “High fever” then treatment time is reduced by 30 min to one hour
+* What kind of pain do you have? -> if: “Bigger flesh wound” or “High fever” then treatment time is reduced by 30 min to one hour
-How strong is your pain subjectively? -> if “No pain” then treatment time is increased by 30 min
+* How strong is your pain subjectively? -> if “No pain” then treatment time is increased by 30 min

 Following questions work as trigger question and result in very fast or immediate treatment because the are symptoms for a life threatening conditions such as a stroke: <br/>
-Do you experience any of the given symptoms (part1)
+* Do you experience any of the given symptoms (part1)
-Do you experience any of the given symptoms (part2)
+* Do you experience any of the given symptoms (part2)

 Furthermore, MiRI aims to prevent waiting longer than 4 hours.
 If the waiting time for a patient is approaching this limit a notification is sent to the hospital so that they are notified of the long waiting time.
 Secondly the patient has certainly been informed about the long waiting time so the patient had the option to leave or to book a doctor’s appointment but willingly choose the longer treatment time in the hospital.

-### Basic assumptions:
+### *Basic assumptions:*
 According to doctors, patients who are indeed able to fill out the survey themselves, require no immediate action and thus wait at least 2 hours if the waiting room is full.

-Code for visualization:

 ### Outlook: